Hot & Spicy Beanburger: Overview

 On Hot and Spicy Beanburger, Dread Zeppelin returned to a focus on Led Zeppelin songs covered in a reggae style, sung by an Elvis impersonator.
 The album includes Led Zeppelin songs such as Good Times Bad Times, Going to California, and Hot Dog, as well as two non-Led Zeppelin songs: Unchained Melody and Good Rocking Tonight.
 The latter song was also covered by Robert Plant on his album The Honeydrippers: Volume One, under the title "Rockin' at Midnight".

-The album also includes original songs by Dread Zeppelin, such as "The Ballad of Charlie Haj", about band member Charlie Haj, who hands Tortelvis his water and towel on stage.
+The album also includes original songs by Dread Zeppelin, such as "The Ballad of Charlie Haj", about band member Charlie Haj, who hands Tortelvis his water and towels on stage.
 Another original composition is "Hot and Spicy Beanburger".
 The latter song ends with the cryptic "here under protest is beef burger" which is a reference to the Frozen Peas commercial recordings of Orson Welles.

 The leaflet list songs and credits using various glyphs instead of normal letters, such as "βallad of ¢hĀrlie Häј".
 The typography generally ignores conventions such as the use of upper case.
 The inlay feature the band members in costume on a background of a hamburger bun; the band members are placed on lettuce and tomatoes as if condiments.
 A quote states: "Hot & spicy beanburger is a tasty tid-bit o’love… A plentiful portion O’peace… A royal repast set before the king."
 This 'quote' is credited to Unknown Eastern Mystic (1956).